the-shadow-0/the-shadow-0/README.md

 # 💫 About Me:
 👋 Hi there!
-I’m Noureddine (the-shadow-0)—a Pentester, Bug Hunter & Ethical Hacker specializing in web applications, APIs, mobile and desktop platforms, and also a Developer.
+I’m Noureddine aka the-shadow-0 a Pentester, Bug Hunter & Ethical Hacker specializing in web applications, APIs, mobile and desktop platforms, and also a Developer.
 I thrive on uncovering vulnerabilities, securing complex systems, and building reliable, maintainable software that stands up to real‑world threats.

 ---